-In addition to satisfying the requirements under our bylaws, stockholders who intend to solicit proxies in support of director nominees other than Local Bounti's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act (including a statement that the stockholder intends to solicit the holders of shares representing at least 67% of the voting power of Local Bounti's shares entitled to vote on the election of directors in support of director nominees other than Local Bounti's nominees) to comply with the universal proxy rules, which notice must be postmarked or transmitted electronically to Local Bounti at our principal executive offices no later than 60 calendar days prior to the anniversary date of the annual meeting (for the 2026 annual meeting, no later than April 12, 2026).
+In addition to satisfying the requirements under our bylaws, stockholders who intend to solicit proxies in support of director nominees other than Local Bounti's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act (including a statement that the stockholder intends to solicit the holders of shares representing at least 67% of the voting power of Local Bounti's shares entitled to vote on the election of directors in support of director nominees other than Local Bounti's nominees) to comply with the universal proxy rules, which notice must be postmarked or transmitted electronically to Local Bounti at our principal executive offices no later than April 12, 2026).
 However, if the date of the 2026 annual meeting changes by more than 30 calendar days from the anniversary date, then notice must be provided by the later of 60 calendar days prior to the date of the 2026 annual meeting and the 10th calendar day following the day on which public announcement of the date of the 2026 annual meeting is first made.